For your free copy of

 Step 5

-And now here she is with her bow sparkled up with a dab of glamour dust.
+And here she is with her bow sparkled up with a touch of Glitter Magic

 And here she is all done up and ready for the ball.
 The completed card done in a different colourway